charlescodigos/Causes-of-Deaths/README.md

 ## Description

-Data sources:
-•	Total deaths and population estimates from the IBGE 2024 Population Revision are publicly available at: https://www.ibge.gov.br/estatisticas/sociais/populacao/9109-projecao-da-populacao.html?=&t=resultados
+The code repository is organized into a sequence of scripts that:
-•	Deaths by cause from the Brazilian Mortality Information System (SIM) are publicly available at: https://opendatasus.saude.gov.br/dataset/sim
+-	Download cause-specific mortality data from the Brazilian Ministry of Health's Mortality Information System (SIM).

-The Methods section of the article describes the data processing procedures used to generate an aggregated dataset of mortality rates by age, sex, geographic region, year, and cause of death.
-The resulting dataset comprises **approximately 14 million observations**.
+-	Process the raw data and calculate mortality rates using IBGE population estimates and death counts.

-The file 'DecompositionCode.R' reads the processed dataset and decomposes annual changes in life expectancy at birth by cause of death between 2000 and 2024 using the continuous-change decomposition method of Horiuchi, Wilmoth, and Pletcher (2008), implemented through the DemoDecomp R package (Riffe, 2024).
-Running the full decomposition requires **approximately 36 hours**.
+-	Perform the life expectancy decomposition following the method of Horiuchi, Wilmoth and Pletcher (2008) in R package DemoDecomp by Riffe (2024).

-The file 'SupplementalData.xlsx' associates cause of death with its respective ICD-10 code.
+Running the decomposition is computationally intensive and may take **approximately 36 hours** to complete.

 ## Authors